Mario-E-G/Local-Sequence-Alignment/README.md

 # Local-Sequence-Alignment
-Local sequence alignment using python on web
+Local sequence alignment using Pam250 with python